Denoise to Track: Harnessing Video Diffusion Priors for Robust Correspondence: Experiment

 \subsection{Qualitative Comparison}

 \cref{fig:qualitative} provides a qualitative comparison between our method and the most relevant baseline.
-Our method demonstrates superior tracking stability and accuracy, benefiting from the head-level and frequency-aware feature selection that extracts the most reliable correspondence priors from VDiT.
+Our method demonstrates superior tracking stability and accuracy, benefiting from the head-level specialization and frequency-aware feature filtering that extracts the most reliable correspondence priors from VDiT.
 The forward-backward consistency check enables accurate occlusion detection, preventing chaotic trajectories when points become occluded.
+We further investigate the impact of feature filtering on qualitative results.
+As shown in the \cref{fig:freq_re} , our method achieves better performance than CoTracker3 in tracking small objects and object boundaries.
 Please refer to the supplementary for more results.